MeTavi/TAT_doc/docs/overall_design/src_code/configuration/calculation_configuration.md

    - **Params**: Any additional parameters passed to the aggregation function (optional).

-   - **Transformation Flag (`transform`)**: For aggregations, this flag indicates whether the result of the aggregation is applied to each row within the group.
+   - **Transformation Flag**: For aggregations, the `transform` flag indicates whether the result of the aggregation is applied to each row within the group.
 If set to `true`, the aggregated value is repeated for each row in the group (this mimics how Pandas `transform()` works).
 If not present or set to `false`, the result is produced at the group level only.

  {: .important-title }
- >    Maintaining the Calculation Configuration YAML File
+ >    Maintaining the Calculation Configuration Files
  >
  >    Operations are executed sequentially, so the order in the YAML file matters.
 Make sure transformations happen before any aggregations that rely on transformed data.
  >